 In leading SDSU to the GWFC title, Stiegelmeier was named conference coach of the year and was honored by the American Football Coaches Association as the Division I Football Championship Subdivision Region 5 Coach of the Year.
 In addition, he was named as one of five finalists in the FCS for the 2007 Liberty Mutual Coach of the Year Award.

-After posting back-to-back 6-5 seasons in 2004 and 2005, the Jackrabbits rose another notch in 2006 as they compiled a 7-4 overall record, finishing the season ranked 21st in the final FCS poll conducted by The Sports Network and 22nd in the College Sporting News coaches' poll.
-Following an 0-3 start, the Jackrabbits rebounded by winning seven consecutive games for the first time since 1963.
-Three of the victories came in the closing minutes against nationally ranked teams, setting up a showdown with North Dakota State on the final week of the season for both the Dakota Marker and Great West Football Conference title.
+After posting back-to-back 6-5 seasons in 2004 and 2005 to begin their Division I pursuits, the Jackrabbits rose another notch in 2006 as they compiled a 7-4 overall record, finishing the season ranked 21st in the final FCS poll conducted by The Sports Network.
+Following an 0-3 start, the Jacks rebounded by winning seven consecutive games for the first time since 1963.
+Three of the victories came in the closing minutes against nationally ranked teams.

 Stiegelmeier coached at Eau Claire (Wis.)
-North High School from 1981-84, then returned to his home state as defensive coordinator, secondary coach and recruiting coordinator at Northern State University from 1984-87.
-Northern was 8-3 in his last season with the Wolves and finished fourth in the nation in total defense
+North High School from 1981-84, then returned to his home state as defensive coordinator, secondary coach and recruiting coordinator at Northern State from 1984-87.

 Stiegelmeier returned to his alma mater in July 1988, joining Wayne Haensel’s Jackrabbit coaching staff as secondary coach and recruiting coordinator.
 After Haensel stepped down following the 1990 season, Stiegelmeier was elevated to defensive coordinator by new head coach Mike Daly.

-In six seasons as defensive coordinator, Stiegelmeier helped guide the Jackrabbits to a 41-23 record, turning in a winning record in all six seasons, including five seven-win seasons.
-That track record of success helped Stiegelmeier secure his first head coaching position in December 1996, when he was named Daly's successor.
+In six seasons as defensive coordinator, Stiegelmeier helped guide the Jackrabbits to a 41-23 record.
+SDSU turned in a winning record in all six seasons, including five seven-win seasons.
+That track record of success helped Stiegelmeier secure his first collegiate head coaching position in December 1996, when he was named Daly's successor.

 The Stiegelmeier era opened in style Sept.
 13, 1997, as the Jackrabbits recorded a 17-7 victory at UC Davis.
 Although SDSU finished Stiegelmeier's first season with a 4-6 record, the foundation was laid for future success.
 The Jackrabbits posted a 6-5 record during the 1998 season and broke through with an 8-3 overall mark and a 6-3, fourth-place showing in the North Central Conference.

-Led by Harlon Hill candidate Josh Ranek, SDSU posted its most victories in 20 years in 1999 and was ranked 15th in the final NCAA Division II regular season poll, despite being picked sixth in the NCC race by both the coaches and media.
-That season, Stiegelmeier was named North Central Conference Coach of the Year.
+Led by Harlon Hill Award candidate Josh Ranek, SDSU posted its most victories in 20 years in 1999 and was ranked 15th in the final NCAA Division II regular season poll, despite being picked sixth in the NCC race by both the coaches and media.
+Following the season, Stiegelmeier was named North Central Conference Coach of the Year.